Gunman in Mohammad cartoon attack in Texas monitored for years

 "At this point it does seem clear that an officer of the Garland Police Department acted quickly and decisively and thereby likely saved a number of innocent lives," U.S. Homeland Security Secretary Jeh Johnson said in a statement.

-Police and federal agents had planned security for months ahead of the event, organized by American Freedom Defense Initiative (AFDI), a free-speech organization that the Southern Poverty Law Center has described as a hate group, and which paid $10,000 for extra protection.
+Police and federal agents had planned security for months ahead of the event, organised by American Freedom Defense Initiative (AFDI), a free-speech organisation that the Southern Poverty Law Center has described as a hate group, and which paid $10,000 for extra protection.

 The event, the "Muhammad Art Exhibit and Contest," offered a $10,000 prize for the best artwork or cartoon depicting the Prophet.
 Artist Bosch Fawstin won for a depiction of a sword-wielding Prophet in a turban shouting, "You can't draw me."